mpv-player/mpv/DOCS/man/options.rst

         unavailable, it silently falls back on a normal framebuffer.
-Note that if you set the ``--opengl-fbo-format`` option to a non-default value, a format with alpha must be specified, or this won't work. no
+Note that if you set the ``--opengl-fbo-format`` option to a non-default value, a format with alpha must be specified, or this won't work.
+        This does not work on X11 with EGL and Mesa (freedesktop bug 67676). no
         Ignore alpha component.